SlavaGolovatskyu/Project-for-blogs/README.md

 Now the main targets are: add mut(-), ban(-), update the chat itself(+), as well as logs(+)

 18.06.21
-From Project i deleted database sqlite3 because she does not can drop column from table.
+The sqlite3 database was removed from the project because it cannot reset a column from the table.
-From this day i will use only PostgreSQL maybe sometimes MySQL
+From this day on, I will only use PostgreSQL, maybe sometimes MySQL

 ## If you want starting my project you must do:
 * Instaling Python